Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Criminal and Civil Liability for Disabling, Damaging, or Destroying Unmanned Aircraft

-Would establish criminal and civil liability for intentionally disabling, damaging, or destroying a drone.
-Addresses property owners shooting down drones over their land.
+Would establish criminal and civil liability for persons who damage, disable, or destroy a drone.

 Last action: March 19, 2025